davidxhk/pova/README.md

   return { state: "valid", message: "Email is available." }
 })

-// Validate on input event
 emailInput.addEventListener("input", () => {
-  validator.validate("input", { resetOnStart: true })
+  validator.reset()
+  validator.validate("input")
 })

+const emailMsg = document.getElementById("email-msg")
+validator.addEventListener("validation", (event) => {
+  emailMsg.innerHTML = event.detail.message
+})
 ```

 In this example:

-- **Fixture:** The email input is registered as a fixture.
+- **Fixture**: The email input is registered as a fixture.

-- **Plugin:** A plugin is added to validate the email format and make an async server request to check if the email is available.
+- **Plugin**: A plugin is added to validate the email format and make a server request to check if the email is available.

+- **Validation trigger**: Input events are used to trigger validation to enable real-time feedback.

-- **Event binding:** The validation is triggered on input events, allowing real-time validation feedback.
+- **State management**: The email message is updated on validation to provide immediate feedback.

 ## Example: Debouncing Server Requests